spamdaemon/zone/README.md

 ### Module.configure(imports)

 Modules can import other modules which affects the lookup of objects by a simple name.
+The following example, makes all publicly defined objects of 'sibling' available in 'child':

 ```js
 var child = zone("child").configure(["sibling"]);